brj0/nndescent/README.md

 ## Acknowledgements

 This implementation is based on the original pynndescent library by Leland McInnes.
-I would like to express my gratitude for his work.
+I would like to acknowledge and appreciate his work as a source of inspiration for this project.

 For more information, visit the [pynndescent GitHub repository](https://github.com/lmcinnes/pynndescent).